readthedocs/website/content/posts/ai-crawlers-abuse.md

 This is saving us around $50/day in bandwidth costs alone, along with large amount of server costs.

+Normal traffic would get cached by our CDN.
+But because many of these files are not downloaded often, as they are scraped the cache is expired and the requests hit our origin servers directly.

 ## Next steps

 We are asking all AI companies to be more respectful of the sites they are crawling.